virejdasani/Alexis/README.md

 `python3 alexis.py` for linux.
 Type the command "help" to view all commands when Alexis asks to enter command.
 Alternatively, check out our `AllCommands.txt` file.
+The default method to give commands is by typing them.
+However, you can type in `speak` to turn on voice recognition.

 ## Installation
 - The modules `wikipedia` and `SpeechRecognition` are required to run Alexis.